volusion/element/content/how-to/fetch-data-fast.md

 ---
 title: 'Fetch Block Data Fast'
 metaTitle: 'Fetch Block Data Fast'
-metaDescription: 'In this how-to, we demonstrate how to fetch data as efficiently as possible using asynchronous requests in JavaScript.'
+metaDescription: 'This how-to guide demonstrates how to fetch data as efficiently as possible using asynchronous requests in JavaScript.'
 ---

 In this how-to, we demonstrate how to fetch data as efficiently as possible using asynchronous requests in JavaScript.
 As site speed is paramount to the end user experience, we recommend this technique.